rareylab/InteractionDrawer/help/JSON.md

 ### Ring Systems

 Given as an Array of Objects, each Object describes an individual ring system.
 Describe the cyclic regions of the structure.
-It has to be provided for pi-stacking interactions.
 Available fields:

 - "id" (Number|mandatory): unique (!)
 ID of the ring system within this structure
 - "atoms" (Array|mandatory): IDs of atoms involved in this ring system